damouse/asyncio-gauntlet/README.md

 A tricky question or two.

 - Why does a client disconnect automatically after about a minute if they don't type anything?
 Which line in the original demo is the cause of this?
+- How many clients can connect at once?